Brueckk/Brueckk/README.md

-<h1 align="center">Hi 👋, I'm Thomas Brueck</h1>
+<h1 align="center">Hi, I'm Thomas Brueck</h1>
 <h3 align="center">Software Engineering</h3>
 <p align="center">I am fascinated by innovation and continuous progress in IT.
-Since childhood I carry the passion which was born in an approach to cybersecurity, and currently, I am in a deep development in different fields as a student of software engineering.</p>
+Since childhood I carry the passion which was born in an approach to cybersecurity, and currently, I am in a deep development in different fields as a student</p>
 <p align="center">
 </p>